alexbannon/playing_with_python/README.md

 All you need for these is the python interepreter built into osx and linux (and I believe windows) and a text editor (I use atom, occasionally sublime, and rarely vim or emacs if I'm trying to do something very quick and easily.

+If you don't even want to go that far, you can just use an online REPL - REPL.it is useful for something quick.
+I also like http://collabedit.com/ to collab simultaneously with multiple users (helps for when you're stuck on something and can't figure it out)

 That's it!
 I'll include more complex instructions once I have more complex examples.